hofstadter-io/cuetorials.com/content/patterns/fields.md

 Use disjunctions and an embedding when you want one or another field, but not both.

-{{< chromaDouble
+{{< codePane2
-  lhsPath="code/patterns/fields/either-or.html" lhsTitle="either-or.cue"
+  file1="code/patterns/fields/either-or.html"     title1="either-or.cue" play1="true"
-  rhsPath="code/patterns/fields/either-or-out.html" rhsTitle="cue eval either-or.cue"
+  file2="code/patterns/fields/either-or-out.html" title2="cue eval either-or.cue"
 >}}